tealtwo/opendbc/opendbc/sunnypilot/car/hyundai/longitudinal/README.md

 Minimum jerk was chosen based off of the following guideline proposed by Handbook of Intellegent Vehicles (2012):
 `Ride comfort may be sacrificed only under emergency conditions when vehicle and occupant safety consideration may preclude comfort.`

-**The value of 0.53 m/s^3 as the lower limit was chosen based off of** [Carlowitz et al. (2024).](https://www.researchgate.net/publication/382274551_User_evaluation_of_comfortable_deceleration_profiles_for_highly_automated_driving_Findings_from_a_test_track_study)
+**What the value of 0.60 m/s^3 as the conditional lower limit was chosen based off of**

+[Carlowitz et al. (2024).](https://www.researchgate.net/publication/382274551_User_evaluation_of_comfortable_deceleration_profiles_for_highly_automated_driving_Findings_from_a_test_track_study)
-This research study identified the average lower jerk used in comfortable driving settings, which is 0.53 m/s^3 respectively.
+This research study identified the average lower jerk used in comfortable driving settings, which is 0.53 m/s^3.
-This represents the value used in upper jerk absolute minimum.
+This is then rounded to 0.60 m/s^3 represents the value used in upper jerk absolute minimum.
-For our lower jerk minimum 0.53 m/s^3 is used for speeds under 8.333 m/s (18.641mph/30kph), and a more responsive 0.9 m/s^3 is
-the minimum jerk for speeds above 8.333 m/s.
+Our lower jerk minimum is used for speeds under 6.700 m/s (15mph/24kph), where a more responsive 0.9 m/s^3 is the minimum jerk for speeds above 8.333 m/s.

+**Why our minimum upper jerk is conditional**

+Our minimum upper band jerk is conditional as well and is denoted below:

+    min_upper_jerk = self.car_config.jerk_limits[0] if (velocity > 3.611) else 0.70

+This means that for speeds under 3.611 m/s (8.077 mph/ 13 kph) we have a minimum jerk of 0.70.
+This allows for smooth takeoffs while not causing lag.
+For all other speeds, we use our normal jerk_limit for minimum, which is 0.60.

 **The multiplication factors in the upper and lower jerk equation, and what they represent**

 In the equation you will see:

-` upper_band_jerk * 2.0`  `-lower_band_jerk * 1.5`
+    upper_band_jerk * 1.25
+    -lower_band_jerk * 2.0

 These multiplications factors are meant to bring the final calcualted jerk value to higher limits, making it more representative of true upper/lower band jerk sent over CAN.
 This also allows a higher safety factor, by allowing jerk to